sdgilley/content-maintenance/README.md

 ## Overview

-This repository contains scripts that help monitor code repositories for changes that could break documentation builds and help identify when documentation updates are needed.
+This repository contains scripts that help monitor code repos for changes that could break documentation builds and help identify when documentation updates are needed.

 ### How it Works

-When sample code from a code repository is referenced in documentation, certain changes in the code repository can break the documentation build:
+When sample code from a code repo is referenced in documentation, certain changes in the code repos can break the documentation build:

 - **File deletion** - Referenced files are removed
 - **File renaming** - Referenced file paths change